Nmarusenko/MyTeamManager/README.md

 ## User Stories
 - As a user I want to be able to log games to a team
 - As a user I want to be able to create players for my team
-- As a user I want to be able to access a list of all players on a team
+- As a user I want to be able to see a list of all players on a team
-- As a user I want to be able to access all the games my team has played
+- As a user I want to be able to see all the games my team has played
-- As a user I want to be able to navigate through menus to control games and players on my team
 - As a user I want to be able to view average game ratings from players on my team
 - As a user I want to be able to remove players from a team
+- As a user I want to be able to filter the players on my team by their rating and goals
 - As a user I want to be able to view how many goals each player on my team has
 - As a user I want to be able to save my team to file
 - As a user I want to be able to have the option to load up a team from file